numericalalgorithmsgroup/pybobyqa/docs/advanced.rst

 In the last section (:doc:`userguide`), we introduced :code:`pybobyqa.solve()`, which has the optional input :code:`user_params`.
 This is a Python dictionary of user parameters.
 We will now go through the settings which can be changed in this way.
 More details are available in the paper [CFMR2018]_.

 The default values, used if no override is given, in some cases vary depending on whether :code:`objfun` has stochastic noise; that is, whether evaluating :code:`objfun(x)` several times at the same :code:`x` gives the same result or not.
 Whether or not this is the case is determined by the :code:`objfun_has_noise` input to :code:`pybobyqa.solve()` (and not by inspecting :code:`objfun`, for instance).
+Similarly, the default values depend on the input flag :code:`seek_global_minimum`, i.e. if a global minimum is desired.

 General Algorithm Parameters
 ----------------------------